kgryte/pranav-qs-blog/README.md

 <figure style="text-align:center">
 	<img src="/posts/implement-lapack-routines-in-stdlib/daxpy_wasm_comparison_benchmarks_small.png" alt="Grouped column chart displaying a performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine daxpy for increasing array lengths." style="position:relative,left:15%,width:70%,height:50%"/>
 	<figcaption>
-		Figure 1: Performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine `daxpy` for increasing array lengths (x-axis).
+		Figure 1: Performance comparison of stdlib's C, JavaScript, and WebAssembly (Wasm) implementations for the BLAS routine <i>daxpy</i> for increasing array lengths (x-axis).
 In the Wasm (copy) benchmark, input and output data is copied to and from Wasm memory, leading to poorer performance.
 	</figcaption>
 </figure>